 Concurrency presents a significant challenge to program correctly and has a large number of possible ways for failures to occur, quite a few known attack vectors, and many possible but undiscovered attack vectors.
 In particular, data visible from more than one thread and not protected by a sequential access lock can be corrupted by out-of-order accesses.
 This, in turn, can lead to incorrect computation, premature program termination, livelock, or system corruption.

-Cross references
+Related coding guidelines

-CWE[8]:
+CWE [7]: